Acute Gastritis

 Long-Term Monitoring

-H pylori eradication testing can be performed 4 weeks after completing therapy.
-It is carried out using either the rapid urease breath testing or stool antigen testing.
-However, it is not cost effective and is not always done.
-The current recommendation is that patients with ulcers from H pylori, MALT lymphoma, history of gastric cancer, and those with no improvement of symptoms despite treatment must be checked for resolution of H pylori infection.[7]
+H pylori eradication testing can be performed 4 weeks after completing therapy for gastritis.
+It is carried out using either rapid urease breath testing or stool antigen testing.
+However, this is not cost effective and is not always done.

 Medication Summary

-According to the Centers for Disease Control and Prevention (CDC), the treatment of tuberculosis consists of a 2-month course of daily isoniazid, rifampin, and pyrazinamide, followed by 4 months of daily isoniazid along with rifampin.
+According to the Centers for Disease Control and Prevention (CDC), the treatment of tuberculosis consists of a 2-month course of daily isoniazid, rifampin, and pyrazinamide, followed by 4-7 months of daily isoniazid along with rifampin.[42]
 See Tuberculosis.

-Medical management generally is ineffective in treating phlegmonous gastritis.
 Several drugs are available for the treatment of cytomegalovirus (CMV) infection.
 These include ganciclovir, valganciclovir, foscarnet, and cidofovir.
 It should be noted that the majority of immunocompetent individuals recover from CMV infection without any therapeutic intervention.
 See Cytomegalovirus.

 The treatment of C albicans includes a variety of agents, including nystatin, oral clotrimazole, itraconazole, fluconazole, amphotericin B, and ketoconazole.
 See Candidiasis.